Home

 The company is backed by a small group of dedicated and experienced investors who have invested for the long term.
 As visionaries they recognize the potential benefits of Ternarylogic’s inventions in communications and storage products.
 They have supported the Inventor to

-create a portfolio that is pioneering in nature, broad and defensible by exercising IP rights.
+create a portfolio that is pioneering in nature, broad and defensible by IP rights.

 What's in a Name?